sensai7/VolcaModularMidi/README.md

  * J2  DIN-5 connector
  * U1  6n139 optocoupler

-How to install:
+## How to install:

+BEFORE YOU BEGIN:

+* This installation process requires you to open your Korg volca Modular, most likely voiding the warranty.
+The creator of this mod and all the contributors of this project are not to held responsible for possible malfunctions caused by this process.

--In these example photos the mod was already installed (the red/orange/yellow/green cables), but I repeated the process to take them and make it easier.
+* In these example photos the mod was already installed (the red/orange/yellow/green cables), but I repeated the process to take them and make it easier.

+* Read the tutorial and make sure you understand all the steps before proceeding.

+Be sure to have the following tools:
+  * M3 screwdriver
+  * Flat screwdriver (not absolutely necessary but it's useful to unplug the ribbon connectors)
+  * Pliers or something to snip and cut thin cables
+  * A dril or any tool to open a hole in the case

 1-	Unscrew the screws from the back.
 ![Board](https://i.imgur.com/QdmYQyK.jpg)